 The dissolve blending mode is great for special effects.
 The dissolve especially lends itself to particle effects such as star fields and flying sparks.
 By adjusting the opacity you can control how the dissolve displays.
 Another way to control the dissolve pixels is to use blur filters.
 The spots will appear wherever there is a soft or semi transparent edge.
 In this case, transparency and blurs were used to get the chalk effect.

 Knowing that the darken and lighten blending groups hide white and black is useful information when it comes to placing things over a background.
 It’s not always necessary to mask out the background colors on the top layers.
-If these layers contain a black or white background, the blending modes can hide these colors and make compositing a snap.
+If these layers contain a black or white background, then the blending modes can hide these colors and make compositing a snap.

 2. Change the blending mode to Screen and all the black disappears leaving the white text against the background image.